 When talking about their perception of the University Police Department (UPD), there were stories shared about interactions and attitudes pertaining to campus police and the police system in general.

 All shared a similar sentiment towards police in general, which was that they avoid them as much as possible.
-The thinking behind this avoidant mindset is that the less they interact with police, the lesser of a chance for confrontation or possible harm.
+The thinking behind this avoidant mindset is that the less they interact with police, the less of a chance for confrontation or possible harm.

 Some members shared that the problem isn’t necessarily the police officers themselves, but is instead the police system.
-BSU President Alliyah Johnson believes that the best way to solve the problem isn't to reform the system, but instead tear it down and start from scratch.
+BSU President Alliyah Johnson believes that the best way to solve the problem isn't to reform the system but instead tear it down and start from scratch.

 “I feel like building on something that’s messed up is like acting like there isn’t an issue,” Johnson explained.

 Stan State's University Police Department released a statement on May 30 in regards to the murder of George Floyd, denouncing the actions of the charged members of the Minneapolis police.

 The statement also acknowledges that the campus "welcomes a diverse population of students, faculty, staff and administration" and stated that "Members of the [UPD] are intent on engaging with all of our community members, regardless of race, gender, or immigration status, in ways that celebrate the uniqueness that each individual brings to this campus."

 The board members also expressed what actions they thought were imperative moving forward.

 First, there was mention of seeing more of themselves on campus.
 This could be achieved via the hiring of more Black faculty and staff or by something as simple as picturing a Black student on the university’s promotional material.

 Second, they called for a more open line of communication between themselves and the other cultural organizations on campus.
 By facilitating conversations, whether they are difficult to have or not, this could lead to a growing sense of community going forward.